 I got on your website just a little bit to do some research.
-Like I said, I'll link to that for anybody listening, either on YouTube or through our podcast channel theoryofpets.com.
+As I said, I'll link to that for anybody listening, either on YouTube or through our podcast channel theoryofpets.com.
 There will be links on both of those to get to Michelson Found Animals.

-One of the things I noticed on your site that you offer an education for potential pet parents about is fostering.
-And I think that's something that gets overlooked a lot by people who… They're a dog or a cat-lover, but they maybe think that they can't commit to being a full time pet parent for long term.
+One of the things I noticed on your site that you offer education for potential pet parents about is fostering.
+And I think that's something that gets overlooked a lot by people who… They're a dog or a cat-lover, but they maybe think that they can't commit to being a full-time pet parent for the long term.
 Obviously, if you get a cat, you might be a pet owner for upwards of 20 years sometimes.
 And dogs can be ten years or more.

 Aimee: Fostering is a fantastic way to try out pet ownership.
 And there are groups all over the country, local groups, who always need help.
-Foster homes allow us and groups like us to place more animals, whether it's kittens, an adult cat, puppies, or a dog, it's a great way for you to have an animal in your home for a few weeks, and to see how that fits in your lifestyle, and to even see if that particular animal is going to be a fit for your lifestyle.
+Foster homes allow us and groups like us to place more animals, whether its kittens, an adult cat, puppies, or a dog, it's a great way for you to have an animal in your home for a few weeks, and to see how that fits in your lifestyle, and to even see if that particular animal is going to be a fit for your lifestyle.

-Then of course there's foster failure, which is not actually a bad thing, where you end up keeping the pet that you thought you were only going to foster.
+Then of course there's a foster failure, which is not actually a bad thing, where you end up keeping the pet that you thought you were only going to foster.
 But then by the time you've made the decision that you're going to keep that pet, you can be really confident that you know what you're getting into, and that the animal is a good fit for your home and your lifestyle.

 So we're huge fans of fostering.
 It's a great way to help out an animal organization in your area, and it's a great way to make sure that you are getting into something that you know you can handle, and getting the right pet.

 Samantha: And of course — spaying and neutering.
 There's some great information on your site as well.
 That's something else that I always advocate for.
 We want to prevent as many unwanted litters as possible.
-I think that's another thing, like micro-chipping, that sometimes gets some misinformation; people think that — if you spay or neuter, it can cause certain types of cancer; it can cause certain health issues; they worry about their pets going under anesthesia to get the surgery.
+I think that's another thing, like microchipping, that sometimes gets some misinformation; people think that — if you spay or neuter, it can cause certain types of cancer; it can cause certain health issues; they worry about their pets going under anesthesia to get the surgery.